MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 If you aren't sure how your string will be evaluated by your environment, return the value of a string to your console or use `--debug` as explained in [Debug and error handling](#debug-and-error-handling).

+> [!TIP] Most Microsoft articles containing Azure CLI commands are written and tested in a Bash environment using Azure Cloud Shell.
+If you prefer to work in PowerShell or Cmd, modify the Bash example before executing it in another environment.

-## Add tags to use what you've learned
+## Create tags to test what you've learned

 Using [az storage account update](/cli/azure/storage/account#az-storage-account-update), add tags to help you identify your storage account and learn about line continuation and quoting differences.
 The `--tags` parameter accepts a space-separated list of values.